Pre-Health Timeline

 - Notify the Health Professions Advisor of the results of your application.

-The application process for alumni is largely the same as it is for direct-entry applicants applying at the end of their junior year.
+- The application process for alumni is largely the same as it is for direct-entry applicants applying at the end of their junior year.
 Applications to health professions schools typically take place in the summer (June/July) approximately one year before you plan to begin medical school.
 Students who wish to take one gap year will apply the summer immediately after graduation; students taking two gap years will apply one year after graduation, and so on.
-Alumni and gap year students should meet with a Pre-Health Advisor to discuss the application steps below.
+Alumni and gap year students should meet with a Pre-Health Advisor to discuss application steps and support offered for alumni.